 Paragraph

 Introduction

-Scope of this ISA 1
+Scope of this PSA .
+1-4

-Nature of Accounting Estimates 2-4

-Effective Date 5
+Effective Date .
+5

 Objective 6

-Definitions 7
+Definitions .
+7

 Requirements

 Risk Assessment Procedures and Related Activities 8-9

-Identifying and Assessing the Risks of Material Misstatement 10-11
+Identifying and Assessing the Risks of Material Misstatement

-Responses to the Assessed Risks of Material Misstatement 12-14
+Responses to the Assessed Risks of Material Misstatement

-Further Substantive Procedures to Respond to Significant Risks 15-17
+Further Substantive Procedures to Respond to Significant Risks

-Evaluating the Reasonableness of the Accounting Estimates, and Determining Misstatements 18
+Evaluating the Reasonableness of the Accounting Estimates, and Determining Misstatements .
+18

-Disclosures Related to Accounting Estimates 19-20
+Disclosures Related to Accounting Estimates .
+19-20

-Indicators of Possible Management Bias 21
+Indicators of Possible Management Bias .
+21

-Written Representations 22
+Written Representations .
+22

-Documentation 23
+Documentation .
+23

 Application and Other Explanatory Material

 Nature of Accounting Estimates A1-A11

 Risk Assessment Procedures and Related Activities A12-A44

 Identifying and Assessing the Risks of Material Misstatement A45-A51

 Responses to the Assessed Risks of Material Misstatement A52-A101

 Further Substantive Procedures to Respond to Significant Risks A102-A115

+Evaluating the Reasonableness of the Accounting Estimates, and Determining Misstatements A116-A119

+- A120-A123

+A124-A125

+- A126-A127

+Documentation A128